-“The company’s founder ‘Auntie’ Anne Beiler opened her first shop 30 years ago so she and her husband could fund a dream to give free family counseling services for their community,” explained Heather Neary, the current president of Auntie Anne’s Pretzels.
+“The company’s founder ‘Auntie’ Anne Beiler opened her first shop 30 years ago so she and her husband could fund a dream to give free family counseling services for their community,” explained Heather Neary, former president of Auntie Anne’s Pretzels.

 Giving was baked into the company right from the start, and Anne had a saying, “You give to get to give again.”
 After Anne sold the company, a lot about this special business stayed the same, including its commitment to giving back to the community.

 “We were always true to our history and supported great causes, but in 2011 we were ready to take our giving to the next level with a national partnership,” said Heather.

 The team at Auntie Anne’s Pretzels considered plenty of great nonprofits, and it seemed like it was going to be difficult to pick just one.
 That was until Jay and Liz Scott from Alex’s Lemonade Stand Foundation visited the team.